Due to the recent COVID-19 pandemic, we decided to clear up a few things about HEPA filtration and viruses.

 Research studies have been conducted to test the efficacy of HEPA filtration on moisture droplets containing viruses.
 This was due to the potential of using pathogens as biological weapons.

 Most biological aerosols range in sizes from 0.5-3 micron.
-This means that HEPA air purifiers such as the Vaniman Pure Breeze will effectively capture the microbes contained within the aerosol particles.
+HEPA air purifiers, such as the Vaniman Pure Breeze, captures aerosol particles in that size range

 On paper, it is impossible for any HEPA filter to be 100% effective since many microbes are less than 0.03 micron in size—but that’s in an isolated form where they typically can’t survive long.